samplchallenges/SAMPL-containers/tutorials/BuildYourOwnLogDContainer.md

     ```
     logd {logd_float_value}
     ```
-* The LAST line your container should output is below in the format key value where the key is logd and the value is the float LogD value.
+* The LAST line your container should output is above in the format `key value` where the key is logd and the value is the float LogD value.
 The key and value should be separated by a single space.
 You may print other outputs throughout your program, but this line must be the LAST line printed by your program.

 ## Program Logs